NanomatchGmbH/simstackserver/CONTRIBUTING.md

 ## Getting Help

 - Check existing issues and discussions
-- Review CLAUDE.md for development commands and architecture details
 - Ask questions in pull request discussions

 ## Code of Conduct